Path

 The questions I research are the same questions I work through with churches, ecumenical organizations, and NGOs.
 Academic rigor and practical judgment are not two different modes for me.
 They are the same mode, developed over decades, across continents.

-That is what I bring: not a set of skills assembled from different fields, but a single way of working that has always moved between the seminar room and the planning meeting, and taken both seriously.
+That is what I bring: not a set of skills assembled from different fields, but a single way of working that has always moved between the classroom and the planning meeting, and taken both seriously.

 Based in